Summer 2026

 Instructor presenting to students in a tiered lecture hall, gesturing toward a projection screen

-Each day a lecture is given to students discussing a new aspect, strategy, and technique of debate.
-Topics get progressively more advanced as the week progresses, challenging students to stay on their feet by incorporating what they learn daily into a comprehensive understanding of debate.
+Each day opens with a lecture on a new aspect, strategy, and technique of debate.
+Topics grow more advanced as the week goes on, so students build a cumulative understanding and apply what they learn day by day.

 Students working at laptops along long tables in a bright classroom or computer lab, with a whiteboard in the background